 GAME 104 Introduction to Digital 3D Design

-This course provides an introduction to the fundamental concepts of 3-dimensional design for digital contexts.
+This course provides an introduction to the fundamental concepts of 3D design for digital contexts.
 Topics covered include fundamentals of volume, space, proportion, weight, mass, digital modeling tools, extrusion, meshes, polygon modeling and curves.
-Prerequisite: GAME 102 or 103
+Prerequisite: GAME 103

 GAME 205 Beginning Portfolio Development